yanvithat/Matrix-Multiplier-RTL-to-GDSII/README.md

 ## Design Blocks
 1. **RTL Design**:
-   - RTL code in Verilog HDL for the 16x16 matrix multiplier.
+   - RTL code in Verilog HDL for the 8-bit 16x16 Matrix Multiplier.
    - Verification of the functionality through simulation.

 2. **Synthesis**: